tandy-1000/Mixxx-Numark-DJ2GO2-Touch-Mapping/README.md

-# This has since been merged into Mixxx
+# This has since been merged into Mixxx and has thus been archived.

 ## Numark DJ2GO2 Touch mapping for Mixxx